-Health experts say that eating anti-inflammatory foods help fight aging as well as relieve certain health conditions like arthritis and cancer.
-Find out which foods are on this diet and how it can benefit your health.
+Health experts say that eating anti-inflammatory foods helps fight aging as well as relieve certain health conditions like arthritis and cancer.
+Find out which foods are on this diet and how they can benefit your health.

 Good and Bad of Inflammation

 Inflammation is the natural process that occurs when the immune system fights off foreign substances like germs, pollen or chemicals “threatening” the body.
 So, inflammation is not bad at all.
 It is the normal immune system response when you are injured or sick.